alexandre-dev29/adiati98/README.md

 I am a front-end software engineer with a strong interest in building projects that are accessible to everyone.

-Learning new things is something that fills me with excitement and I am always eager to share my learning in public and pass on my knowledge through [my blog](https://adiati.com) and [Twitter](https://twitter.com/adiatiayu).
+Learning new things fills me with excitement and I am always eager to share my learning in public and pass on my knowledge through [my blog](https://adiati.com) and [Twitter](https://twitter.com/adiatiayu).

 I also have a deep passion for collaboration, community engagement, and contributing to open sources.